tongwu-msft/azure-rest-api-specs/documentation/hdinsight/index.md

  These APIs allow you to create and manage an HDInsight cluster.

+##  <a name="bk_common"></a> Common parameters and headers
+ The following information is common to all tasks that you might do related to clusters:

+-   Replace {api-version} with 2015-03-01-preview

+-   Replace {subscription-id} with your subscription identifier in the URI.

+-   Replace {resource-group-name} with the resource group.
+For more information, see [Using Resource groups to manage your Azure resources](http://azure.microsoft.com/en-us/documentation/articles/azure-preview-portal-using-resource-groups/).

+-   Replace {cluster-name} with your HDInsight cluster name in the URI.

+-   Set the Content-Type header to **application/json**.

+-   Set the Authorization header to a JSON Web Token that you obtain from Azure Active Directory.
+For more information, see [Authenticating Azure Resource Manager requests](https://msdn.microsoft.com/en-us/library/azure/dn790557.aspx).

 ## REST Operation Groups

 | Operation Group | Description |